WebPlatform-SunshineTeam/2024_CSE391_NentangWeb/README.md

 ## About our repository
-This repo is archive our practice exercise.
+This repo archives our practice exercise.